BKDDFS/PerfectFrameAI/README.md

     </p>
     <h4>Example:</h4>
     <p>
-       Let's assume the model returns the following probability vector for one image:
+       Suppose the model returns the following probability vector for one image:
     </p>
     <pre>[0.1, 0.05, 0.05, 0.1, 0.2, 0.15, 0.1, 0.1, 0.1, 0.05]</pre>
     This means that the image has: